Korean, Edit

 ⑴ Overview

-① Definition: Theory analyzing potential energy for confined atoms, not free particles
+① Definition: A theory that analyzes the potential energy of bound atoms, not free particles.

 ⑵ Fermi–Dirac Statistics